How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Implications for Models of Baryogenesis and Dark Matter

 \section{Implications for Models of Baryogenesis and Dark Matter}

 The prospect of explaining the origins of both the dark matter abundance and the cosmic baryon asymmetry within a single dynamical framework is a beguiling one.
 Different possibilities have existed for some time, and many share a common feature: there is a dark-sector baryon that carries baryon number and into which SM baryons can decay.
-A particularly intriguing variant is that of $B$ mesogenesis~\cite{Elor:2018twp,Alonso-Alvarez:2021qfd,Elor:2022jxy}.
+A particularly intriguing variant is that of $B$-mesogenesis~\cite{Elor:2018twp,Alonso-Alvarez:2021qfd,Elor:2022jxy}.
 It proceeds in the early universe from late time, out of equilibrium production of $B$ mesons (with equal fractions of $b$ and ${\bar b}$ quarks) that evolve under SM CP-violating processes before decaying to a SM baryon and a dark fermion carrying the opposite sign of baryon number.
 Thus: no new sources of CP violation of the SM are required; the baryon number of the universe is conserved --- it is just sequestered into visible and dark sectors with opposite baryon number; and it occurs late in the history of the universe in that occurs after the QCD phase transition, making it possible to realize hadronic states, and before the epoch of big-bang nucleosynthesis.
 Finally, it is an example of a testable mechanism of baryogenesis~\cite{Barrow:2022gsu}, in that its essential features are subject to direct experimental investigation.
-Particularly, its reliance on the SM mechanism of CP violation (albeit new CPV sources could enter) implies that the branching ratios of $B$ mesons in SM baryons and the dark fermion (antibaryon) cannot be too small, with the expectation that the branching fractions can roughly be no less than ${\rm Br}(B_{s,d}^0 \to \chi {\cal B}) \gtrsim 10^{-5}$ or ${\rm Br}(B^+ \to \chi {\cal B}^{(+)}) \gtrsim 10^{-6}$~\cite{Elor:2022jxy}.
-The expected theoretical window in $\chi$ mass is $0.94 \,\rm GeV < m_\chi < 4.34 \,\rm GeV$~\cite{Alonso-Alvarez:2021qfd}.
-Studies from Belle~\cite{Belle:2021gmc} and BaBar~\cite{BaBar:2023rer} limit the available parameter space in the mass region of $1-4.4\,\rm GeV$, and it is anticipated that the remaining parameter space can be probed at Belle-II~\cite{BaBar:2023rer}.
-This model is particularly close to the model we study, in both its visible and hidden-sector components.
-In this paper we have established severe limits on the $\varepsilon_{n\chi}$ and $\varepsilon_{\Lambda\chi}$ mixing parameters for $\chi$ masses satisfying $m_\chi \lesssim 1400\,\rm MeV$, as shown in Fig.~\ref{fig:DS(CMF)_eps_results}.
+Particularly, its reliance on the SM mechanism of CP violation (albeit new CPV sources could enter) implies that the branching ratios of $B$ mesons in SM baryons and the dark fermion (antibaryon) cannot be too small, with the expectation that the branching fractions can roughly be no less than ${\rm Br}(B_{s,d}^0 \to {\bar \chi} {\cal B}) \gtrsim 10^{-5}$ or ${\rm Br}(B^+ \to {\bar \chi} {\cal B}^{(+)}) \gtrsim 10^{-6}$~\cite{Elor:2022jxy}, which is compatible with the expectation ${\rm Br}(B_{s,d}^0 \to {\bar\chi} {\cal B} {\cal M})\gtrsim 10^{-4}$ for meson ${\cal M}$ due to the latter's larger phase space~\cite{Alonso-Alvarez:2021qfd}.
+The expected theoretical window in $\chi$ mass is $0.94 \,\rm GeV < m_{\chi} < 4.34 \,\rm GeV$~\cite{Alonso-Alvarez:2021qfd}, which is larger than what we provide in Eq.~(\ref{eq:chimasswindow}), because in their dark-sector model $\xi$ and $\phi_B$ have a limited mass difference to avoid washout of the produced baryon asymmetry.
+Studies from Belle~\cite{Belle:2021gmc} and BaBar~\cite{BaBar:2023rer} limit the available parameter space for ${\bar\chi} ubs$ couplings in the mass region of $1-4.4\,\rm GeV$, and it is anticipated that the remaining parameter space can be probed at Belle-II~\cite{BaBar:2023rer}.
+This model is particularly close to the model we study.
+In this paper we have established severe limits on the $\varepsilon_{n\chi}$ and $\varepsilon_{\Lambda\chi}$ mixing parameters for $\chi$ masses satisfying $m_{\chi} \lesssim 1400\,\rm MeV$, as shown in Fig.~\ref{fig:DS(CMF)_eps_results}.
 In this mass region and for the regions of hidden-sector parameter space we have chosen, our limits constrain the flavor structure of models of $B$-mesogenesis, and we now turn to those and their implications.